OpenAperture/deployer/README.md

 [![Build Status](https://semaphoreci.com/api/v1/projects/945259c7-3a47-4bbf-8f62-2939544b3405/403578/badge.svg)](https://semaphoreci.com/perceptive/deployer)
 ## WARNING: THIS IS A WORK IN PROGRESS, no guarantee that it will work correctly, if at all at this moment.

-OpenAperture Deployer is a part of the OpenAperture ecosystem responsible for retrieving the source code of a target application, its pre-configuration and further deployment to the CoreOS cluster.
+OpenAperture Deployer is a part of the OpenAperture ecosystem responsible for actual deployment of containerazed applications to the CoreOS cluster.

 ## Communication with other components
-Deployer receives AMQP messages from Orchestrator to start the deployment routine.
+Deployer receives AMQP messages from OpenAperture Orchestrator (through an AMQP broker) to start the deployment routine.
 The AMQP message is getting aknowledged once the entire deployment is finished.
 Otherwise, the AMQP broker will re-schedule the deployment, so that it can be picked up again either by the same or a different Deployer worker.

-In addition to aknowledging the broker, Deployer sends out a message to the AMQP broker, reporting that the deployment has been successful.
-That message is then delivered to Orchestrator which tracks the entire workwlow process.
+In addition to aknowledging the message, Deployer sends out an AMQP message, reporting that the deployment has been successful.
+It's handled further by Orchestrator.
+Also, along the way, there are the progress notifications sent out, which are supposed to be further handled by OpenAperture Notifications server.

 ## Format of the AMQP message initiating deployment
+The following Map is expected as AMQP message payload:
 ```
 %{
   container_repo:     "target/repo_docker",